basilesimon/blog/_posts/2019-01-01-noaastorms-r-package.md

 The National Oceanic and Atmospheric Administration releases datasets known as [International Best Track Archive for Climate Stewardship](<https://www.ncdc.noaa.gov/ibtracs/>).

-These datasets are updated regulary and cover our oceans since 1990.
+These datasets are updated regulary and cover all our oceans.
+The data found in there is fantasticly detailed and goes back as far as 1850 in some case (I wonder how!).

 ## How to install